3 Questions as Lightning Start New Season

 Shortly after the puck dropped on the 2016-17 season though, things just didn’t feel quite right with the Lightning.

-There was the uncertainty of Ben Bishop’s future with the club and the emergence of the defense as a weakness for the club in its then-current state.
+There was the uncertainty of Ben Bishop’s future with the club and the emergence of the defense as a weakness in its then-current state.
 There was also a seemingly endless string of injuries to key players, including Stamkos just 17 games into the season.
 Further compounding issues was the fact that the team looked out of sync a lot of nights — playing from behind often and a sloppy team game defensively — a far cry from how they’d played in recent seasons.

 Despite the disappointing finish to the season, there were some bright spots for the Lightning.
 Vasilevskiy took over the No. 1 goaltending role after Bishop was traded to the Los Angeles Kings ahead of the NHL Trade Deadline.
 Yzerman was able to unload some big salaries before the offseason to free up cap space for the summer.
 The Lightning also got a look at many prospects in the NHL for the first time.